Beanzilla/chest2/README.md

 Just run this mod, (it auto-generates the settings into your `minetest.conf`), then edit `minetest.conf` or for singleplayer worlds change it via Minetest Settings (under the Mods section will be Chest2)

+> If need be there is a `chest2.debug_mod` setting, enable this if you have issues and want to help debug what went wrong.
+(This only effects this mod)